STEM Professionals in Schools

 Inspire the next generation through STEM Professionals in Schools

-The program facilitates partnerships between STEM professionals from government, industry and universities with teachers to enhance teaching practices and to inspire students to pursue STEM education.
-Each ongoing partnership is unique as you and your partner work out what’s best for you.
+CSIRO facilitates partnerships between teachers and STEM professionals from government, industry, and universities to enhance teaching practices and to inspire students to pursue STEM education.

-We welcome former CSIRO staff and retired STEM professionals to volunteer with us so they can work with teachers (on their own terms) to enhance STEM education in Australian classrooms.
+We welcome former CSIRO staff and retired STEM professionals to volunteer with us so they can work with teachers to enhance STEM education in Australian classrooms.

 Benefits for you

 - Share your skills, experience and professional knowledge in your chosen STEM discipline

 - Contribute to the professional learning of today’s teachers by bringing STEM expertise into the classroom

 - Increase your confidence, presentation skills and passion